MacroUniverse/Go-Solver/README.md

 Solving the game of Go by analyzing the game tree.

 ## Introduction
 Game of Go (Chinese: weiqi 围棋) is a board game.
-According to game theory, with the fair komi (an integer), a draw strategy is guaranteed to exists, with an unfair komi, a winning strategy is guaranteed to exist for the advantageous side.
+According to game theory, with the fair komi (贴目, an integer), a draw strategy is guaranteed to exists, with an unfair komi, a winning strategy is guaranteed to exist for the advantageous side.
 The mind that knows these strategies is called God of Go (or god).

 The fair komi is currently only known for very small boards by human, the largest board is 7 by 7, calculated by Go experts, but with no rigorous proof.
 The largest board proven by computer is 5 by 5.

 The game tree of Go reveals all possibilities of a game.
 The tree is composed of connected nodes, each node represents a status of the board.
-The node at the top of the game tree represents an empty board, and a node at the bottom of the tree represents status of the board when the game ends.
+The node at the top of the game tree represents an empty board, and a node at the bottom of the tree represents configuration of the board when the game ends.
 A node may connect to multiple lower nodes (child nodes), but it can only connect to one parent node (the node that leads to it).
 Sibling nodes are the nodes that share the same parents.

 Let's assume that two gods play the game starting from a given node in the tree with a given komi.
 According to game theory, if this is fair, the game will end with a draw, if this is unfair, the advantageous side is guaranteed to win.